komali2/blog/content/posts/taidong-indepth-tourism/index.md

 Point is, someone paid for my train tickets and housing to go to Taidong and stay there for two nights, including several incredible meals and really fun tours and activities.
 I had a great time and want to share some of the stuff we got up to beacuse it was a pretty cool way to check out Taidong.

+If you're interested in further reading material, or an alternative itinerary, you can check out the booklets they made for our reference during the trip.
+There's actually some fun info in there.
+[Here's the PDF from our trip](https://calebjay.com/taidongtrip/taidongtrippdf.pdf), and [another one from the trip of people after us](https://calebjay.com/taidongtrip/taidongfollowuptrip.pdf).
+I tried to duplicate the info into this post but the PDFs aren't formatted in a way that makes copying text out easy.

 ## Itinerary

 * Day 0